Adventure-filled B.C. family day trips that are worth the drive

 Our province’s capital is filled with unique activities that all ages can enjoy.
 That’s why we’re squeezing two of them into this entry.

-Hop on the ferry and get back to nature at the Victoria Bug Zoo, filled with roughly 50 species of insects, arachnids, and their many-legged relatives.
+Hop on the early morning ferry and get back to nature at the Victoria Bug Zoo, filled with roughly 50 species of insects, arachnids, and their many-legged relatives.
 You may even get a chance to have one of the cute bugs crawl onto your hand.

 Then shrink down to visit Miniature World, with 85 astounding miniature dioramas and displays to discover.
 It even features two of the World’s Largest Doll Houses and one of the World’s Largest Model Railways.